-North Wales Fire and Rescue Service is backing the Carbon Monoxide Awareness Week (Monday 18 - Friday 22 November 2012).
+North Wales Fire and Rescue Service is backing Carbon Monoxide Awareness Week (Friday 18th – Friday 25th November 2016).

 “CO is produced when carbon fuels don't burn completely - it has no smell or taste and, in large quantities, it can kill very quickly.